Sessions and Captures System

 The first step of any capture process is to make sure that the I/O is correctly configured.
 Go to the IO menu, by reaching either the info header, or to the top menu Mira>IO settings on macOS, or Files>IO settings on Windows.

 Make sure to select the correct input and output of your audio interface.
 You should then configure the different input channels of the capture system.
-In this example, the number of microphones is set to one, then the first row of the table is set to input channel one and as the transfer function reference.
-The second row of the table is set to input channel two and as a microphone input.
+In this example, the number of Response microphones is set to one.
+In the measurement table, the reference device input (transfer function reference) is set to input channel 1.
+In the Response microphone table, the input of the first response microphone is set to input channel 3.

-With these settings, our reference signal will be sent to input channel one and our measurement will be fed to input channel two.
+With these settings, our measurement will be fed to input channel 3.

 We also need to ensure the signal generator is correctly patched.
-In our example, we want the signal generator to output on channels one and two.
+In our example, we want the signal generator to output on channels 1 and 2.
 The same signal is sent to both channels as this simply makes the next part of the routing easier.
 Output 1 of our audio interface is looped back to input 1.
-Output 2 goes to the system under test, and the output of the system goes to input 2 of our audio interface.
+Output 2 goes to the system under test, and the output of the system goes to input 3 of our audio interface.

 At this point, our routing setup is ready.